Healthcare Injuries workers' compensation claims

 Nursing home aides

-Common Healthcare Injuries That Qualify for Workers' Compensation
+What Are Healthcare Injuries That Qualify for Workers' Compensation?

 Healthcare workers are exposed to a wide range of occupational hazards, including needles, fluid contamination, radioactive material and other dangerous substances.
 They can also be injured when lifting and moving a patient, or in an altercation with a violent visitor.
 In fact, according to the Bureau of Labor Statistics, it is more hazardous to work in a hospital than in construction or manufacturing in terms of “days away from work” injury rates.